Key sources of real estate law include:

-To our knowledge, disruptive technologies such as blockchain or decentralised finance have not unfolded on the Greek real estate market yet, nor have innovative concepts of the platform economy such as real estate crowdfunding.
-However, the firm estimates that private initiatives aimed at transplanting them to Greece will soon emerge.
-For the time being, the firm is excited to be witnessing promising projects related to the valuation of real estate through AI, 3D modelling for virtual house tours and others.
+It appears that disruptive technologies such as blockchain or decentralised finance have not yet had a significant impact on the Greek real estate market, nor have innovative concepts of the platform economy such as real estate crowdfunding.
+However, it is expected that private initiatives aimed at transplanting them to Greece will soon emerge.
+For the time being, promising projects related to the valuation of real estate through AI, 3D modelling for virtual house tours and others are ongoing.

 Infamous for its regulatory disorder and bureaucracy, the Greek real estate sector would deeply benefit from legislative, administrative and technological reforms aimed at precipitating permitting processes and simplifying transactions between stakeholders.
-Certain steps have indeed been taken towards this direction during the pandemic (see 2.3 Effecting Lawful and Proper Transfer of Title), but these are still at a premature stage.
+Certain steps have indeed been taken in this direction since the pandemic (see 2.3 Effecting Lawful and Proper Transfer of Title), but these are still at a rather premature stage.

-It is also crucial, in the firm's view, that the energy-efficient refurbishment of Greece’s obsolete building stock be incentivised, that the property tax system be further rationalised and that the relation between rental prices and wages be closely monitored.
+It is also crucial that the energy-efficient refurbishment of Greece’s obsolete building stock be incentivised, that the property tax system be further rationalised and that inflated construction costs, as well as the relation between rental prices and wages, be closely monitored.

 The GCC establishes three real rights (rights in rem) applicable to real estate: ownership, servitudes (including usufruct and habitation) and mortgage.
 Condominiums are conceived as special forms of ownership (“horizontal” or “vertical” ownership).